SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 to declare an optional array of integers, write the type annotation as ``(Int[])?``;
 writing ``Int[]?`` produces an error.

-Optionals conform to the ``LogicValue`` protocol and therefore may occur in a boolean context.
+Optionals conform to the ``LogicValue`` protocol and therefore may occur in a Boolean context.
 In that context,
 if an instance of an optional type ``T?`` contains any value of type ``T`` (that is, it's value is ``Optional.Some(T)``),